Sophie, Duchess of Edinburgh: Early life and career

-Sophie Helen Rhys-Jones was born at Radcliffe Infirmary, Oxford, on 20 January 1965 into a middle-class family.
+Sophie Helen Rhys-Jones was born on 20 January 1965 at Radcliffe Infirmary, Oxford, into a middle-class family.
 Her father, Christopher Bournes Rhys-Jones (born 1931), is a retired sales director for an importer of industrial tyres and rubber goods.
 Her mother was Mary (née O'Sullivan; 1934–2005), a charity worker and secretary.
 She has an elder brother, David (born 1963), and was named after her father's sister, Helen, who died in a riding accident in 1960.
 Her godfather, actor Thane Bettany, was her father's stepbrother; both men spent their early life in Sarawak, North Borneo, then a British Protectorate ruled by the White Rajahs.

 She descends from King Henry IV of England and is a direct descendant of Robert Molesworth, 1st Viscount Molesworth through her grandmother, Margaret Patricia Rhys-Jones (née Molesworth; 1904–1985) who was the great-granddaughter of the Rev. John Molesworth.
 One of the guests at Rhys-Jones's wedding to Prince Edward in 1999 was Robert Molesworth, 12th Viscount Molesworth.

 Rhys-Jones was raised in a four-bedroom 17th-century farmhouse in Brenchley, Kent.
 She began her education at Dulwich Preparatory School, before moving on to Kent College, Pembury, where she was friends with Sarah Sienesi, with whom she subsequently shared a flat in Fulham and who later became her lady-in-waiting.
 Rhys-Jones then trained as a secretary at West Kent College, Tonbridge.

 She began a career in public relations, working for a variety of firms, including four years at Capital Radio, where she was assigned to the press and promotions department, as well as public relations companies The Quentin Bell Organisation and MacLaurin Communications & Media.
 She also worked as a ski representative in Switzerland and spent a year travelling and working in Australia.
 In 1996, Rhys-Jones launched her public relations agency, RJH Public Relations, which she ran with her business partner, Murray Harkin, for five years.

 Prior to her marriage, Rhys-Jones lived at Coleherne Court, London.